LuciCondescu/Webifycator/README.md

 There are a lot of command line applications, for which, at some point we want to demonstrate theirs functionalities.
 The most easy to used solution for the end user will be a web application.
 That's why we have developed a framework which can be used to migrate any type of command line application (written in any programming language) to a web applications.
-Examples of webified applications can be seen at http://www.loose.upt.ro/Webmcc/ and https://dbyaclick.cs.upt.ro/WebTedi/.
+Examples of applications webified with this tool can be seen at http://www.loose.upt.ro/Webmcc/ and https://dbyaclick.cs.upt.ro/WebTedi/.

 ## How Webifycator can be used ?